raphaelgatti/v2-ach-api-docs/source/includes/_accounts.md

 # Accounts

-An `Account` represents a Dwolla account that was either established on dwolla.com, or created inline with the capture of the user account's permssion via Dwolla's OAuth flow.
+An `Account` represents a Dwolla account that was either established on dwolla.com, or created inline with the capture of the user account's permissions via Dwolla's OAuth flow.
 A user account grants authorization to an application via [OAuth](#oauth), which gives the application permission to interact with the API on their behalf.

 ### Verified and unverified Accounts